Suv2005/WatchoKart/README.md

-The website can be hosted on local port using node src/index.js after download of codes
+The website can be hosted on local port:3000 using node src/index.js after download of codes